Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Related Research

 \subsection{Main public offline signature datasets}

-According to Hameed \textit{et al.} \cite{RN22}, the GPDS \cite{RN37}, MCYT-75 \cite{RN38}, and CEDAR \cite{RN19} datasets are among the most commonly adopted Western signature datasets.
-Another dataset, SigComp11 \cite{RN39}, contains Dutch and Chinese subsets.
-UTSig \cite{RN40} is a frequently used Persian signature dataset.
-Additionally, the BHSig260 dataset \cite{RN20} offers two subsets comprising signatures in Bengali and Hindi languages.
+According to Hameed et al. \cite{RN21}, the CEDAR \cite{RN18}, GPDS \cite{RN32}, and MCYT-75 \cite{RN33} datasets are among the most commonly adopted Western signature datasets.
+GPDS stands out for its large number of synthetic signatures.
+In contrast, CEDAR and MCYT-75 include English and Spanish signatures collected from writers, respectively.
+UTSig \cite{RN35} is a frequently used Persian signature dataset.
+Additionally, the BHSig260 dataset \cite{RN19} offers two subsets comprising signatures in Bengali and Hindi languages.
 However, when it comes to offline Chinese handwritten signatures, there is a scarcity of publicly available datasets.
-Currently, the SigComp2011 \cite{RN39} and ChiSig \cite{RN41} datasets are the only existing public datasets for offline Chinese signatures.
+Currently, the SigComp2011 \cite{RN34} and ChiSig \cite{RN36} datasets are the only existing public datasets for offline Chinese signatures.
 SigComp2011 has only 1,177 signature samples.
 In comparison, ChiSig is a new dataset that contains a more substantial number of samples, with a total of 10,242 signatures.
-While some studies have created offline Chinese signature datasets for their own research purposes \cite{RN3, RN13, RN26}, these datasets have not been publicly released.

-Considering that the characteristics of handwritten signatures differ across languages and scripts due to their unique writing styles \cite{RN26}, it is impractical to train a Chinese signature verification system using Western datasets.
-Moreover, the development of a realistic signature verification system requires the consideration of signature variability to avoid overfitting \cite{RN21}.
+Considering that the characteristics of handwritten signatures differ across languages and scripts due to their unique writing styles \cite{RN25}, it is impractical to train a Chinese signature verification system using Western datasets.
+Moreover, the development of a realistic signature verification system requires the consideration of signature variability to avoid overfitting \cite{RN20}.
 Therefore, we are motivated to create a new offline Chinese signature dataset that contains more samples and incorporates signature variability for each writer.